iamalanf/netninja-graphql-firebase/README.md

 * Would suggest only initialising functions to begin with ( I used javascript not typescript to keep things simple )
 * Did not set up Firestore here as defaulted to Google Cloud platform not Firebase
 * Once Firebase project created go to console > database and create a Firestore.
 Would suggest public rules to begin with (this is just a demo project but if using in production change this!)
-* Copy in the functions code from this repo and emulate with
+* Copy in the functions code (`index.js`, and code in `express-graphql` folder) from this repo and emulate or deploy..

 ### Working Locally